 Group lessons: Depending on student interest, group lessons may be offered for voice and some instruments.
 Class size is limited to four to six students and the students will share the fee for one-hour, noncredit lessons.
 Offering of group lessons is contingent on the number of students interested and their level of play.

 Major declaration: Students may normally declare a music major as early as the second semester of their first college year.
-First-semester freshman may contact the Music Department Chair for permission to declare their major early, provided that they have exceptional music background, are enrolled in Wheaton’s music classes, and can demonstrate commitment to majoring in music.
+But first-semester students may contact the Music Department Chair for permission to declare their major early, provided that they are enrolled in Wheaton’s music classes, and can demonstrate commitment to majoring in music.

 Multiple lessons: While lessons on a secondary instrument are permitted, triple lessons require the approval of the Director of Performance.
 To be eligible, students must have received As (not A-) in two simultaneous lessons taken during their previous semester of lessons.